 Be sensible and take the necessary precautions – such as washing your hands regularly, using a pen to push lift buttons etc or wearing gloves when appropriate and refrain from touching your face.
 This part you can control, perhaps also avoid large crowds but apart from that – calm down and carry on with life.
 If you own a business and you’re worried about how to establish workplace policies set around cleanliness and sanitation, you can refer to resources online such as this cleaning guide.
 This guide will help you adapt in the so-called “new era” in the workplace

 I have more to fear than most as I have an underlying health condition that affects my lungs called Cystic Fibrosis.
 I don’t know of anyone with Cystic Fibrosis that has caught the virus yet so I have no idea how it will affect me if I catch it.
 Despite this, I recently travelled to San Francisco and Denver and had a lovely time.
 In fact it was quite lovely having no queues and an empty plane for a change …

 You cannot control every single risk that comes your way in life, and lead a meaningful, productive life at the same time.
 Extensive, unrealistic avoidance is not compatible with survival.
 In a nutshell – you have to just get on with it and not allow irrational thinking and fear overwhelm you.
-Know the difference between a real problem – what you can control and a hypothetical problem (one that you cannot control – the overall path of corona virus).
+Know the difference between a real problem – what you can control and a hypothetical problem (one that you cannot control – the overall path of coronavirus).

 #coronavirus #psychology #fear #panic